Get 5% OFF + a Free Item for Life

 • Arrachera (in Mexico)

 Skirt steaks are moderately meaty.
-They are marbly, giving them a relatively high fat content.
-The average cut weighs about 1.25 pounds and yields 3 servings.
-As for their taste, skirt steaks have a beefy flavor.
-People commonly use them for fajitas, in a stir fry, etc. They work well when cut into strips.
+They’re marbly, giving them a relatively high fat content, and the average cut weighs about 1.25 pounds and yields 3 servings.

-It’s important to note that there are two types of skirt steaks: inside and outside.
+It’s important to note that there are two types of skirt steaks:

 • Inside: The inside variety is shorter and skinnier.
 It comes with hard fat and a membrane that you need to trim away.